 In Section 1.1, we outlined several applications of private constrained PRFs.
 Several of our applications (private constrained MACs, restrictable SSE, and online/offline 2-server private keyword search) follow readily from our definitions of private constrained PRFs, and so we do not elaborate further on them.
-In this section, we give a more formal treatment of how to use private constrained PRFs to construct symmetric deniable encryption and secretly-verifiable message-embedding watermarking of PRFs.
+In this section, we give a more formal treatment of using private constrained PRFs to build secretly-verifiable message-embedding watermarking of PRFs and symmetric deniable encryption.